-- 1. Course inspection/walk shall be available until 30 minutes prior to the start of the competition. - 2.
-Course maps should be available and included in the information package and are suggested to be posted in a common area. - 3.
-Course maps must indicate distance, speed, and the time allowed based on equine size, class, and level of competition.
+- · Course inspection/walk shall be available until 30 minutes prior to the start of the competition. - Course maps should be available and included in the information package and are suggested to be posted in a common area. - Course maps must indicate distance, speed, and the time allowed based on equine size, class, and level of competition.

-2.6.2 FDT SAFETY CHECK
+2.12.2.
+FDT Safety Check

-- 1. The safety check will take place prior to dressage and again prior to marathon. - 2.
-The safety check must be performed by a Provincial Rules Officer (PRO) or a qualified person appointed by the competition management. - 3.
-It is the responsibility of all competitors to accurately complete a safety checklist, which must be provided by the competition management, and will be collected before dressage.
+- The safety check will take place prior to dressage and again prior to the marathon. - The safety check must be performed by a Provincial Rules Officer (PRO) or a qualified person appointed by the competition management. - It is the responsibility of all competitors to accurately complete a safety checklist, which must be provided by the competition management, and will be collected before dressage.

-2.6.3 FDT FACILITIES
+2.12.3.
+FDT Facilities

-- 1. Field Driving Trials may be held in a suitably sized and safe area. - 2.
-The size of the competition area will be at the discretion of competition management and dependant on venue specifics.
+- · Field Driving Trials may be held in a suitably sized and safe area. - The size of the competition area will be at the discretion of competition management and dependent on venue specifics.

-2.6.4 FDT LEVELS
+2.12.4.
+FDT Levels